 The supersymmetric dark matter model has certain predictions.
 One of this is that their collisions could produce an excess of positron cosmic rays at higher energies, which is what this graph shows.
 The line on the graph is the theoretical prediction for the simplest dark matter model, and it fits quite well.
 But the supersymmetric model also predicts that the fraction of positrons should drop off at higher energies which (at least yet) hasn’t been observed.
 There would also be a directionality to this positron bias.
 It should be stronger along the galactic plane (where there would be more dark matter), which also hasn’t been observed.

 But saying that this data hints at dark matter is a bit disingenuous.
 There are lots of other sources of positron cosmic rays.
 Black holes, pulsars, white dwarfs, etc. These would produce similar positron distributions, and would also have a bias along the plane of our galaxy.
 In short, AMS has good data on cosmic rays, but nothing in the data points to dark matter more than other sources.

 Unfortunately the press release for these results made the claim that these results hinted at dark matter, and could even be the first direct evidence for it.
-You’ll notice the graph above is fit to the dark matter model, but not any alternative model.
+You’ll notice the graph below is fit to the dark matter model, but not any alternative model.
 This was done intentionally, and it helps to feed the fires of sensationalism in science reporting.
 Unfortunately it makes it much harder to convey what’s really going on.
 These results were hyped, intentionally, and they shouldn’t have been.
 This isn’t how science is done, and it shouldn’t be how science is conveyed to the general public.

 Dark matters indeed.